You have a use case that requires a large number of random codes. Unlike serial codes that have a pattern, these random codes should be hard-to-guess.

 A. Know your requirements well

-Before you actually proceed to create random code QR Codes in bulk, you should know what your requirement is.
+Before you actually proceed to create random code QR Codes in bulk, But before proceeding ahead, you should know what your requirement is.
 That is, answer the following questions:

 1. Do you want to create custom-designed QR Codes

 If you want your QR Codes to look visually appealing, you should add design to them.
-That is, you can add a logo of your choice, change the background image, change the eye and data pattern.
+That is, you can add a logo, change the background image, or change the eye and data pattern.
 This will contribute towards your branding effort if the QR Codes are customer-facing.

 2. In which size and format do you want to export QR Codes images